peroperje/onepennyauction/README.md

+#About the project

+PikPuj is a simulation of one penny auction web app.
+It is a simple, server-less, front-end app based on the react/redux.
+It's a study of react / redux and additional libaries.

+## Would you like to see how it looks?

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>